How to get rich

 5. Earn a high return on savings (high \(R\))

-I will not discuss how to start rich, because you cannot choose your parents and it is not easy to marry somebody rich.
-I also do not discuss how to increase income, because I don’t know how to do it other than working hard, which is obvious.
-(However, you may want to look at some data before deciding college major.)
-My tips discussed below falls into one of the remaining categories.
+I will not discuss how to start rich, because you cannot choose your parents, and it is not easy to marry somebody rich.
+I also don’t discuss how to increase income, because I don’t know how to do so other than working hard, which is obvious.
+(However, you may want to look at some data before deciding on a college major.)
+My tips discussed below fall into one of the remaining categories.

 Avoid high-interest debt